 I’ll sometimes use Procreate and my Apple pencil on my iPad, but I still do find that pen and paper are easier.
 If you travel with a bullet journal, you can always use that to take notes.
 Otherwise, a standard notebook should suffice.

-Lipbalm, Hand Sanitizer, and a Nail File
+Throw a Lipbalm, Hand Sanitizer, and a Nail File in Your Bag

 After years of going to conferences, these are the three items I always include in my bag for the day.
 Lipbalm is important because your lips can easily dry with the forced hot air or a/c that is often in convention centers.